-Miller Visiting Professor, Miller Institute for Basic Research in Science, University of California, Berkeley, October-February, 2012-2013.
+Miller Visiting Professor, Miller Institute for Basic Research in Science and Department of Chemistry, University of California, Berkeley, October-February, 2012-2013.

 Grant Support

 Continuous Grant Support (without interruption) thanks to a combination of NSF, NIH, and DARPA from approximately 1970 to 2011.
 Miscellaneous additional grants from AHA, MDA, Chicago Heart, etc.